moniwaterhouse/TFG-ComputerEngineering-DPW/README.md

 ## Start the server

 You must clone the [TFG-ComputerEngineering-API](https://github.com/moniwaterhouse/TFG-ComputerEngineering-API) and follow the instructions on its `README.md` file to start the server.
-This needs to be done prior to run this code since the simulation interacts with the Neo4j database throug that API.
+This needs to be done prior to run this code since the simulation interacts with the Neo4j database through that API.

 ## Start the simulation